jmatth/jmatth.github.com/source/about/index.md

 sharing: true
 footer: false
 ---
-Hi, my name is Josh Matthews, and I am a sophomore studying computer science at [Rutgers University](http://rutgers.edu).
+Hi, my name is Josh Matthews, and I am a junior studying computer science at [Rutgers University](http://rutgers.edu).

 I am a currently employed as a student systems programmer at